 The read mode is activated by writing either of the two reset command sequences into the command register.
-The device remains in this mode until another valid command sequence is input into the command register.
+The device remains in this mode until one of the other valid command sequences is input into the command register.
 Memory data is available in the read mode and can be read with standard microprocessor read-cycle timing.